The perfect fit

 Dance the night away

 Finish the evening with more tunes at Adair's Saloon, one of Dallas' best-known dive bars for live country music.
-Stars including the Dixie Chicks and Jack Ingram stopped here on their way up so grab a table -- this place feels like you belong.
+Stars including The Chicks and Jack Ingram stopped here on their way up so grab a table -- this place feels like you belong.

 Breakfast at Cafe Brazil